vinograd0v/SublimeTeX/README.md

 There are a lot of snippets and i will upload more, here you will find a list with all their names in the file "snippets.md"

+What I recommend is to use all of them to understand well what they do, and then decide which ones are useful for you.
+If you can, please suggest some of them.

 # Contact